 Natural Gas Pipeline Permits

-The Iowa Utilities Board, Safety and Engineering Section, is responsible for reviewing and processing all petitions for natural gas pipeline permits under Iowa Code chapter 479, Pipelines and Underground Gas Storage.
-A pipeline permit is the authorization granted by the Board for the construction, maintenance and operation of an intrastate pipeline.
-The granting of a pipeline permit requires a finding by the Board that the project will promote the public convenience and necessity and follows an acceptable route.
+The Iowa Utilities Board (IUB), Safety and Engineering Section, is responsible for reviewing and processing all petitions for natural gas pipeline permits under Iowa Code chapter 479, Pipelines and Underground Gas Storage.
+A pipeline permit is the authorization granted by the IUB for the construction, maintenance and operation of an intrastate pipeline.
+The granting of a pipeline permit requires a finding by the IUB that the project will promote the public convenience and necessity and follows an acceptable route.

 Natural Gas Pipeline (P-Docket) Permit Forms and Information

 - New Permit Form (MS Word)

 - Suggest Form for Filing Comments or Objections (Updated March 2020)

 - Instructions for Filing Comments or Objections (PDF)

 - Natural Gas Pipeline Informational Meeting Presentation Handout (PDF)

 - Statement of Property Owner's Rights